 Mergers can be complex, but the best bank merger communications are simple and transparent.
 It’s essential to understand when to communicate, what to communicate, and to whom you should communicate.
+Using an effective strategy and process design is key to the success of your bank merger communications.

 Communication teams within a merger environment should ask themselves: